CZ-NIC/knot-resolver/doc/config-network-forwarding.rst

 Forwarding
 ----------

-*Forwarding* configuration instructs resolver to forward cache-miss queries from clients to a manually specified DNS resolvers *(upstream servers)*.
+*Forwarding* configuration instructs resolver to forward cache-miss queries from clients to manually specified DNS resolvers *(upstream servers)*.
 In other words the *forwarding* mode does exact opposite of the default *recursive* mode because resolver in *recursive* mode automatically selects which servers to ask.

 Main use-cases are: